Its not just what to confess, its how to confess.

 Please know that I understand all to well that rectifying a wrong does not come easily.
 Its one thing to sit here and admit that I have struggled, even after my baptism (commonly considered the end of all struggles for us newbies).
 It is another thing entirely to face the sin before those who have been affected by it.
 This is were humility sets in, humbles us and sets us free of pride and self-righteousness.

-I cling to the truth that God does not label one sin worse than the other.
-We have all sinned and all sins are evil in God’s eyes, so why shouldn’t a killer receive the same love from Him as a liar and so forth.
+I cling to the truth that God forgives all our sins (1 John 1:9) so we have all been unrighteous in God’s eyes before gaining salvation though Jesus, so why shouldn’t a killer receive the same love from Him as a liar and so forth.
 The idea of salvation by works and the good outweighs the bad goes against the truth that is Jesus Christ dying for us because we all fall short of the glory of God.

 That one thing has kept me very humble since all this started.
 Life is not fair, true, but that’s not because of God.
 Its because of Satan, evil spirits and man’s wicked heart.
 God is fair in his judgement, even if it means some will go to hell while others are awarded grace and enter eternity with Him.
 God can see the hearts of men in ways we can’t even imagine.